halityurttas/laravelsample/readme.md

 #Warning
-This project is copy for learning.
+This project is copy for personal study.
 Do not use for production!

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>